-mklinuximg is a shell script which will build a OPENPROMv0 compatible PROM for a LEON Linux kernel.
+mklinuximg is a shell scripts which will build a OPENPROMv0 compatible PROM for a LEON Linux kernel.
 The ELF image created thus contains a PROM and a Linux Kernel for RAM.
 The RAM image can then be run directly from GRMON or as input to MKPROM2.
-The loader will create a device tree on the fly using AMBA Plug & Play, an optional XML file and other input parameters.
-Thus, MKLINUXIMG can be used both to create general kernel images that can be used by different boards/CPUs, as well as creating kernel images with highly specific device trees with board specific details.
+The loader will create a device tree on the fly using AMBA Plug & Play and other input parameters.
+This way different boards/CPUs may use the same Linux kernel.